 I feel uncomfortable when I hear gossip about me in the office.
 Express your desired result: I would like to hear it personally from you if you have anything to say to me.
 Or somethings else: I feel upset when I am interrupted during my presentation Express your desired result: I get stressed when I am asked to stay late at work with no or very little notice.
-Express your desired result: Your own examples: I Express your desired result: Lapress your desired result. l Express your desired result: I Express your desired result:
+Express your desired result: Your own examples: I Express your desired result: I Express your desired result: I Express your desired result:

+EXAMPLES:

+This will allow me to feel respected at work and develop better relationships

+with my collogues, etc

+Your own examples:

+This will allow me

+THIS WITH GHOW THE

-EXAMPLES: This will allow me to feel respected at work and develop better relationships with my collogues, etc....
-Your own examples: This will allow me STEP 5 SUMMARISE I feel uncomfortable when I hear gossip about me in the office (I statement summarise the problem) I would like to hear it personally from you if you have anything to say to me (expressing a desire) This will allow me to feel respected at work and develop better relationships with my collogues (consequences that are working for you) STEP 6 REFLECT STEP 7 SAY IT OUT LOUD in front of the mirror STEP 8 PRACTICE practice, practice Reflect:
+STEP 5 SUMMARISE

+I feel uncomfortable when I hear gossip about me in the office (I statement -

+summarise the problem)

+I would like to hear it personally from you if you have anything to say to me

+(expressing a desire)

+This will allow me to feel respected at work and develop better relationships with my collogues (consequences that are working for you)

+With this conlogues (consequences that are working for you)

+STEP 6 REFLECT

+STEP 7 SAY IT OUT LOUD in front of the mirror

+STEP 8 PRACTICE practice, practice

+Reflect: